2019 state visit by Donald Trump to the United Kingdom

-From 3 to 5 June 2019, the president of the United States, Donald Trump, made a state visit to the United Kingdom with his wife, the first Lady of the United States, Melania Trump.
+From 3 to 5 June 2019, the president of the United States, Donald Trump, made a state visit to the United Kingdom with his wife, the first lady of the United States, Melania Trump.
 He was received by Queen Elizabeth II at Buckingham Palace and stayed at Winfield House, and later met Prime Minister Theresa May at 10 Downing Street where they held a joint news conference to discuss a range of topics, including Brexit.
 The Trumps had previously met the Queen at Windsor Castle in July 2018, and Trump had expressed his admiration for her.

 This was Trump's first state visit to the United Kingdom, which occurred during his first presidency, the second occurring in September 2025 when he was received by King Charles III during his second presidency.
+It was also the last state visit received by the United Kingdom during the reign of Elizabeth II, who died in 2022, as visits in 2020 and 2021 were cancelled or postponed due to the Coronavirus pandemic.

 Schedule

 3 June

 On the first day, President Donald Trump and his wife, First Lady Melania Trump, landed at Stansted Airport and taken to Winfield House.
 They then arrived at Buckingham Palace by helicopter and were received by Charles, Prince of Wales (later King Charles III) and Camilla, Duchess of Cornwall (later Queen Camilla).
 They were then taken to the West Terrace of the palace where they were greeted by Queen Elizabeth II.
 41-gun salutes were fired in Green Park and from the Tower of London to mark their arrival.
 This was followed by the inspection of the Guard of Honour by the Nijmegen Company Grenadier Guards by Trump, a private lunch with members of the British royal family, and viewing items from the Royal Collection.
 The couple was then accompanied by Prince Andrew, Duke of York to lay a wreath at the grave of the Unknown Warrior at Westminster Abbey and they were hosted by the Prince of Wales and the Duchess of Cornwall for an afternoon tea at Clarence House.
 The President and the First Lady attended a state banquet at Buckingham Palace in the evening, hosted by the Queen in their honour.
 In her speech the Queen spoke of demonstrating "the immense importance that both our countries attach to our relationship".
 Trump in return described the Queen as a "constant symbol of these priceless traditions" of freedom and sovereignty.